-"Lighter paint colors are always a safe option, but recently I have been fascinated by the idea of creating a true oasis with dark blue walls using Admiral Blue by Benjamin Moore," says décor blogger Sarah Cousins.
-"It can be a little scary to go dark, but it is a sure way to make a statement in your space (and you can always swap out the color down the line, unlike an expensive couch or bedframe)."
-She also suggested styling this color with softer accents and lighter colors to help make it less stark or jarring.
+"Lighter paint colors are always a safe option, but recently I have been fascinated by the idea of creating a true oasis with dark blue walls using Admiral Blue by Benjamin Moore," says blogger Sarah Cousins.
+"It can be a little scary to go dark, but it is a sure way to make a statement in your space (and you can always swap out the color down the line, unlike an expensive couch or bed frame)."
+Cousins also suggests styling this color with softer accents and lighter colors to help make it less stark or jarring.

 "Dark, moody colors are on trend for bedrooms, but if you are looking to flip the script, try Yellow Bliss by Valspar," says interior designer Tara Polony.
 "The relaxed color does not scream lemon, and in the morning it will make your room feel light and airy instead of cave-like."
 Yellow can be a tricky color to paint with, but a lighter muted shade such as this one is incredibly versatile.

 "Dark colors in the bedroom are a fantastic choice because they support a relaxing, cozy place," says interior designer Maiya Kathryn Dacey.
-"When choosing paint, it is important to think about how the room will be used, in this case, it is for rest, so it helps for the most significant area, the walls, to be on the darker side of things.
+"When choosing paint, it is important to think about how the room will be used.
+In this case, it is for rest, so it helps for the most significant area, the walls, to be on the darker side of things.
 I suggest Van Deusen Blue by Benjamin Moore."
-Dacey also mentioned that walls this color have the possibility of helping you get more restful sleep.Continue to 5 of 10 below.
+Dacey also mentioned that walls this color have the possibility of helping you get more restful sleep.Continue to 5 of 11 below.

-"This year, there is a larger focus on self-care, and that trend is having a big impact on how we design of our bedrooms," says Leigh Spicher, Director of Design Studios for Ashton Woods.
+The self-care trend "is having a big impact on how we design our bedrooms," says Leigh Spicher, Director of Design Studios for Ashton Woods.
 "The color on the walls is essential to creating a peaceful atmosphere where homeowners can relax.
 My favorite shade of white for bedrooms is Alabaster by Sherwin-Williams.
 It is not stark white, but instead, it resembles the color of warm sea salt.
 It has a subtle yellow undertone making it the perfect backdrop for a bright and relaxing bedroom."
-It's important that you want to be in your bedroom and feel good while you're in there, and a warm white can do just the trick.

-Typically pink is seen as feminine and delicate, but Sherwin-Williams updated the shade to make it a viable color for any room.
+Pink is typically seen as feminine and delicate, but Sherwin-Williams updated the shade to make it a viable color for any room.
 "A pretty shade of pink is always a good choice for a child's or guest bedroom," says Tara Polony.
 "Delightful by Sherwin-Williams tickles my interest because it has a violet undertone that gives it a sophisticated appearance.
-Paint the main wall in your bedroom and accessorize with a tufted upholstered headboard and soft curtains."Continue to 9 of 10 below.
+Paint the main wall in your bedroom and accessorize with a tufted upholstered headboard and soft curtains."Continue to 9 of 11 below.

-Paint experts like Don Torrance at Paintzen, say you should opt for cool colors over warm shades for bedrooms.
-Why is that you might be thinking?
-Cool colors draw us inward, while warm encourages socializing.
+Paint experts like Don Torrance at Paintzen say you should opt for cool colors over warm shades for bedrooms.
+This is because cool colors draw us inward, while warm colors encourage socializing.
 "Moss Point Green by PPG Paints is an excellent hue with zen-like qualities that lends itself to a refreshing night of sleep.
-It is also one of many earthy tones trending this year for its comforting quality that brings the outdoors into your home," says Torrance.
+It is also one of many earthy tones trending...for its comforting quality that brings the outdoors into your home," says Torrance.